 You have a right to inspect the council’s accounts.
 Electors may also ask questions about, or challenge, the accounts.

-For 2016/17 these 30 working days (Monday to Friday) had to include the first 10 working days of July.
-From 2017/18 the inspection period has to be brought forward to include the first 10 working days of June.
-The inspection period is advertised on our website.
+The inspection period has to include the first 10 working days of June, and the notice can be found here.
 If you wish to inspect our accounts during this period of 30 days we will arrange for you to view them within our premises at County Hall, Exeter.

 The National Audit Office provides Council accounts – a guide to your rights where you will find more information.